gitter-badger/Clans-BETA/README.md

 # Clans
+# No Pull Request's Or Forking!
+#
  Clans is a clan managing plugin for PocketMine-MP.
 It's not finished, but we will let you know when it is.